What’s happening

 Each month you will receive a $250.00 contribution to your Spending Accounts.

 Your monthly contributions can be allocated in one of three ways.
-Each year in October, you'll make your choice from the list below.
+Each year you'll make your choice from the list below.
 This can't be changed mid-year.

 • 100% to an HSA Rollback Health Spending Account